 His method of care is respectful of the uniqueness of ideals and life-styles, including religious affinities, which shape student identity.
 His method draws from the wisdom of care that affirms health as not simply the absence of a physical or psychological ailment, but a person's ability to find meaning, hope and purpose in the face of suffering.

-The chaplains at UM work cooperatively through the University of Manitoba Chaplains' Association.
-Each chaplain is an ordained or appointed professional in recognized religious bodies of Canada who have been called or assigned to work at the University of Manitoba in order to provide ministry to the university.
+The spiritual care team is comprised of a number of chaplains, representing various faith traditions, and Indigenous Elders.
+Each spiritual care provider is an ordained or appointed professional in recognized religious bodies of Canada who have been called or assigned to work at UM in order to provide ministry to the university.

 What we do